zesk/build/docs/tools/deployment.md

 - `--first` - Optional.
 Flag.
 When it is the first deployment, use this flag.
 - `--home deployPath` - Required.
 Directory.
 Path where the deployments database is on remote system.
 Uses
 - `--id applicationId` - Required.
 String.
 If not specified, uses environment variable loaded from `.build.env`, or `APPLICATION_ID` environment.
 - `--application applicationPath` - Required.
 String.
 Path on the remote system where the application is live.
-If not specified, uses environment variable loaded from `.build.env`, or `APPLICATION_REMOTE_PATH` environment.
+If not specified, uses environment variable loaded from `.build.env`, or `APPLICATION_REMOTE_HOME` environment.
 - `--target targetPackage` - Optional.
 Filename.
 Package name usually an archive format.
 If not specified, uses environment variable loaded from `.build.env`, or `BUILD_TARGET` environment.
 Defaults to `app.tar.gz`.

 #### Exit codes